Kurt Lewin: Change process

 An early model of change developed by Lewin described change as a three-stage process.
 The first stage he called "unfreezing".
 It involved overcoming inertia and dismantling the existing "mind set".
 It must be part of surviving.
 Defense mechanisms have to be bypassed.
 In the second stage the change occurs.
 This is typically a period of confusion and transition.
 We are aware that the old ways are being challenged but we do not have a clear picture as to what we are replacing them with yet.
-The third and final stage he called "freezing".
+The third and final stage he called "refreezing".
 The new mindset is crystallizing and one's comfort level is returning to previous levels.
-This is often misquoted as "refreezing" (see Lewin,1947).
 Lewin's three-step process is regarded as a foundational model for making change in organizations.
 There is now evidence, however, that Lewin never developed such a model and that it took form after his death in 1947.

-Sensitivity Training
+Sensitivity training

-While working at MIT in 1946, Lewin received a phone call from the director of the Connecticut State Inter Racial Commission requesting help to find an effective way to combat religious and racial prejudices.
+While working at MIT in 1946, Lewin received a phone call from the director of the Connecticut State Inter Racial Commission, which requested his help in finding an effective way to combat religious and racial prejudices.
 He set up a workshop to conduct a "change" experiment, which laid the foundations for what is now known as sensitivity training.
 In 1947, this led to the establishment of the National Training Laboratories, at Bethel, Maine.
 Carl Rogers believed that sensitivity training is "perhaps the most significant social invention of this century."

 Lewin's equation

-Lewin's equation, B = ƒ(P, E), is a psychological equation of behavior developed by Kurt Lewin.
-It states that behavior is a function of the person in their environment.
+Lewin's equation, B = ƒ(P, E), a psychological equation of behavior developed by Lewin, states that behavior is a function of the person in their environment.

 The equation is the psychologist's most well known formula in social psychology, of which Lewin was a modern pioneer.
 When first presented in Lewin's book Principles of Topological Psychology, published in 1936, it contradicted most popular theories in that it gave importance to a person's momentary situation in understanding his or her behavior, rather than relying entirely on the past.